cdapio/cdap/docs/developer-guide/source/intro.rst

 This will give you a good understanding of the benefit of architecting Big Data applications using Continuuity Reactor.

-Architecture Comparison: Building a Big Data Application
+Architecture Comparison: Building A Big Data Application
 ============================================================
 Consider the problem of building a real-time log analytic application that takes access logs from Apache™ web servers and computes simple analyses on the logs, such as computing